Moving to the UK? This article answers one of the toughest questions for expats with our guide to housing in the UK: renting vs buying.

 Other factors to consider when moving to the UK

 Being away from home is not always easy, and when you’re having to contend with dodgy Skype connections and emails that refuse to send, homesickness can set in.
 These days, internet speed is a huge factor for people looking to rent or buy.
-It should be for you too, if having high-speed broadband is crucial to your work or staying connected with family and friends.
-Broadband comparison sites will allow you to check internet speeds in specific areas, but it’s also worth consulting previous tenants if you can.
+It should be for you too if having high-speed broadband is crucial to your work or staying connected with family and friends.
+Before you sign up for internet in the UK, check internet speeds in specific areas.
+It’s also worth consulting previous tenants if you can.

 Potential damage to your home